 My call burden is now very light: about two overnight shifts a month at MGH seeing consults in the ED and on the floors (usually for safety, capacity, or agitation evaluations).
 I won’t have any call after March, so that I can get ready to transition to practice.
 The next step for me will be finding a faculty job after graduation where I can keep teaching, serving patients, and studying systems.

 On a personal level, I'm a North Carolinian who had no exposure to New England prior to residency.
 I grew up in Charlotte, went to undergrad at the University of Alabama where I studied biochemistry, and then went straight into medical school at UNC.
 I was pretty nervous about the potential culture shock of moving up North and living in a big city.
-In fact, I had only visited Boston once before I moved here for residency, and that was for my residency interview.
-I have absolutely loved it so far!
-The people both inside and outside the hospital are incredibly nice, and I found it super easy to find a community to settle into with so many diverse people and opportunities.
+In fact, I had only visited Boston once before I moved here for residency, and that was for my residency interview!
+My wife and I have absolutely loved our time here.
+The people, both inside and outside the hospital, are incredibly nice, and I found it super easy to find a community with so many diverse people and opportunities.
 The summer is beautiful and there is always something to do on the weekends.
-I've spent a lot of weekends hiking and camping in New Hampshire, checking out new restaurants in China Town and Fenway, and spending time with my co-interns.
+I've spent a lot of weekends hiking and camping in New Hampshire, checking out new restaurants in Chinatown and Fenway, and spending time with my co-residents.
 I really can't emphasize enough how incredibly kind, friendly, and fun my co-residents and faculty are.
 They are definitely the best part of our program.